robertdcurrier/gwu_capstone_xiao/README.md

 ## What it does

-* Built as Docker Stack with three containers
+* Built to run under GANDALF Docker container 'tools'
 * Retrieves ARGO platform data from Argovis servers
 * Processes platform data and creates feature collections
 * Creates plots for physical and biological sensors